 We recommend 3 veterinary visits for each new kitten, to examine your kitten as it grows and to go over the many aspects of kitten ownership with you.
 All kittens are given at least one full physical examination.
 There are many aspects of raising a kitten which we may spend a lot of time going over with a new kitten owner, and reviewing with a seasoned kitten owner.
-We touch on socialization/ handling, nutrition, vaccines, deworming, dental care, nail issues (scratching, nail trimming and avoiding declawing), microchip implants, pet insurance, spay/ neutering, early weight control, wellness blood testing, outdoor/ indoor issues and fleas, litter box issues, environmental enrichment and anxiety issues in cats, Feline Leukemia and Feline Aids, injection site sarcomas.
+We touch on socialization/ handling, nutrition, vaccines, deworming, dental care, nail issues (scratching, nail trimming), microchip implants, pet insurance, spay/ neutering, early weight control, wellness blood testing, outdoor/ indoor issues and fleas, litter box issues, environmental enrichment and anxiety issues in cats, Feline Leukemia and Feline Aids, injection site sarcomas.
 The extent of the discussions will depend on the client receptiveness and their own list of important issues.
 We are here to help you turn this kitten into an important family member who will hopefully stay healthy well into the geriatric years.

 2. Vaccine Series: This series is age dependent.
 By missing earlier vaccines your kitten takes on risk of acquiring these diseases as its maternal protection declines.
 These guidelines are adapted from recommendations of the American Association of Feline Practitioners.